Willyham/amd-to-common/README.md

 [browserify-ftw](https://github.com/thlorenz/browserify-ftw) is an awesome project which aims to convert your project to browserify in basically one shot.
 Sometimes, especially for large webapps, this isn't ideal.
 On a large project, we wanted a half-way house so that we could write in CommonJS style whilst still preparing to move to browserify.

+## How does it work?

+amd-to-common uses [esprima](http://esprima.org/) to parse your JS files into an AST.
+It then analyses the content of the file, and does some really gnarly string replacements in order to rewrite to CommonJS style.
+Ideally, it would modify the AST and use something like `escodegen` to rewrite the source, but as most projects have very different spacing styles, this would probably anger a lot of people.

+### Is it safe?

+Most likely, but I'm sure there are some edge cases.
+If it makes you feel better, I've used this to convert a pretty complex (~200 module) web app with ~~very few~~ no problems.